Nasenboi/vivoac/documentation/installing.md

 ### Deployment
 Here are the two options to deploy the API-Server.
-One way is to do it locally, on you machine.
+One way is to do it locally, on your machine.
 The other uses the Dockerfile, to create a Docker Image, so that you can containerize this application.

 #### Local